2.2 Administration and governance of youth volunteering

-Youth Volunteering in Republic of North Macedonia is not strictly regulated.
-There is a Law on Volunteering but it’s general and it doesn’t emphasize youth as target group.
+Youth Volunteering in the Republic of North Macedonia is not strictly regulated.
+There is a Law on Volunteering but it’s general and it doesn’t emphasize youth as a target group.
 Three local municipalities from Tetovo, Bitola and Kavadarci in cooperation with the non-governmental sector, have adopted Local Strategies on Volunteerism 2015-2018.
-The processes of adopting of Local Strategies on Volunteerism, were initiated by civil society sector (Youth Cultural Center- Bitola) and funded by International Foundations.
-Local Strategies expired at the end of 2018 and they are not renewed.
-The previous Local Strategies aimed to provide sustainable development, promotion and strengthen of the volunteerism at local level.
-They also provided analysis and detail action plan, adopted measures for all key stakeholders.
+The processes of adopting Local Strategies on Volunteerism, were initiated by the civil society sector (Youth Cultural Center- Bitola) and funded by international foundations.
+Local Strategies expired at the end of 2018 and they were not renewed.
+The previous Local Strategies aimed to provide sustainable development, promotion and strengthening of volunteerism at local level.
+They also provided analysis and detailed action plans, adopted measures for all key stakeholders.
 However, they didn’t delegate key staff on monitoring and evaluation of the implementation.
-Main responsibility for implementation of the Local Strategies remained on Local Self-Government.
+Main responsibility for implementation of the Local Strategies remained on Local Self-Governments.

 Nationwide, the Ministry of Labor and Social Policy is responsible for youth volunteering.
-More concrete, after the expiration of the Strategy for Promotion and Development of Volunteering 2010-2015 (Стратегија за промовирање и развој на волонтерството 2010-2015), the policies for volunteering in North Macedonia are under the responsibility of the State Labor Inspectorate.
-To date, a revision of the previous Strategy that has expired in 2015 has not yet been made, but MLSP is planning to adopt new Strategy for Volunteerism soon.
+In September 2021, a new Strategy for Promotion and Development of Volunteering 2021-2025 (Стратегија за промовирање и развој на волонтерството (2021-2025) и Акциски план за спроведување на Стратегијата за промовирање и развој на волонтерството) was adopted and based on it, the policies for volunteering in North Macedonia are under the responsibility of the Ministry of Labor and Social Policy.

 Ministry for Education and Science initiated the opening of the National Agency for European Educational Programs and Mobility that has the leading role in providing international volunteering opportunities for youngsters from North Macedonia and volunteering assignments in N. Macedonia for young citizens from EU member states, with its sub programs adopted by European Commission.
 The Law on establishing the National Agency for European Education Programmes and Mobility (Закон за основање на Национална агенција за европски образовни програми и мобилност) was adopted in 2007.